LOADING ...

 In Crockett the rudest, most grotesque

-Im about the kind of song
+Im talking about the of song

 Dead by the end of the but hes been dismembered as well

-And the Front Porch Boys
+And the Front Boys stopped

 And up at me just long enough to say